microsoft/FASTER/docs/_docs/30-fasterkv-manual-locking.md

 #### Main Log Evictions

-When main log pages are evicted due to memory limits, *if* there are any active `ManualFasterOperations` sessions, then each record on those pages must be examined and any locks transferred to `LockTable` entries.
+When main log pages are evicted due to memory limits, *if* there are any active `LockableUnsafeContext` sessions, then each record on those pages must be examined and any locks transferred to `LockTable` entries.

 Transfers to the `LockTable` due to main log evictions are handled in the following manner:
 - A new `TentativeHeadAddress` (THA) field is added next to `HeadAddress`.